 During the past two years, the effect of inflation on the Company's profitability was not material.
 Historically, fluctuations of the U.S. dollar against other major currencies have not significantly affected the Company's foreign operations as most sales have been denominated in U.S. dollars or currencies directly or indirectly linked to the U.S. dollar.
 Most significant expenses, including raw materials, labor and manufacturing expenses, are either incurred in US dollars or the currencies of the Hong Kong dollar, the Macau Pataca or the Chinese Renminbi.
 Commencing with the acquisition of the Passive Components Group, the Company's European entity has sales transactions which are denominated principally in Euros and British Pounds.
-Conversion of these transactions into U.S. dollars has resulted in currency exchange gains of \$74,000 for the six months ended June 30, 2004 which are included in selling, general and administrative expense and approximately \$203,000 in unrealized exchange gains relating to the translation of foreign subsidiary financial statements which are included in other comprehensive income.
-Any change in linkage of the U.S. dollar and the Hong Kong dollar, the Chinese Renminbi, the Macau Pataca, the Euro or the British Pound could have a material effect on the Company's consolidated financial position or results of operations.
+Conversion of these transactions into U ..S. dollars has resulted in currency exchange losses of \$2,000 for the nine months ended September 30, 2004 which are included in selling, general and administrative expense and approximately \$90,000 in unrealized exchange losses relating to the translation of foreign subsidiary financial statements which are included in other comprehensive income.
+Any change in linkage of the U.S. dollar and the Hong Kong dollar, the Chinese Renminbi or the Macau Pataca could have a material effect on the Company's consolidated financial position or results of operations.